ChrisGrillos/EpiphanyAI-Core/README.md

 3️⃣ Perfect Pupil — An adaptive visual-intelligence engine for self-analysis and feedback.
 Inception 10/05/24- Partially published 10/28/25
 4️⃣ Truthipedia — A decentralized framework for cross-verified, bias-resistant information.
 Inception/Posted to X 08/09/25 5️⃣ Intuivision — A multimodal perception layer fusing logic, vision, and intuition.
-Inception 04/17/25 Posted to X 04/17/25 6️⃣ The Unity Framework (Theory of Everything) The Integrative Architecture ( 5 paper theory of everything began on 11/2024 and finished of 04/2025
+Inception 04/17/25 Posted to X 04/17/25 6️⃣ The Stacking Model (Theory of Everything) The Integrative Architecture ( 5 paper theory of everything began on 11/2024 and finished of 04/2025
 A comprehensive model linking physics, consciousness, and artificial cognition.
 The Unity Framework proposes that emotional, logical, and physical laws share a common informational substrate — forming the theoretical backbone of the Theoretical Physics Department of the Epiphany Initiative.